danigrant/enterprise-bits-docs/react-getting-started.md

-# Getting Started With The Bookkeeper React Component Library
+# Getting Started With The EnterpriseReady React Component Library